1 9 7 5 – 1 9 7 9 (Australia)

 The shows also featured fantastic work by Hoges’ business partner John Cornell as drongo sidekick Strop – who also got to marry his Hogan Show co-star, the spunk of the seventies, Delvene Delaney, in real life.

-Hogan characters like Leo Wanker, the incompetent magician The Great Luigi, and Donger still make me laugh.
+Hogan characters like Leo Wanker, the incompetent magician The Great Luigi, and Donger consistently made viewers laugh.

-In later years Hoges did films like Flipper which brought new meaning to the word “sad”.
-He used to do TV ads for ciggies you know – and he will certainly fry in Hell eternally for making the world think that Australians call prawns “shrimps”.
+In later years Hoges became a bonafide Hollywood star.
+He also used to do TV ads for ciggies you know – and he will certainly fry in Hell eternally for making the world think that Australians call prawns “shrimps”.

 Hoges always claimed his New Faces debut consisted of nothing more than “hurling a few knives about and doing a bit of a tap dance”.

-But he did it with such Ocker nonchalance that the audience were in stitches.
+But he did it with such Ocker nonchalance that the audience was in stitches.
 In the grand final, he was beaten to first place by a 15-year-old cellist.